 Hiring an experienced Lakeland personal injury lawyer is one of the best choices you can make if you sustain a serious brain injury.
 Many brain injury claims involve high-dollar settlements and verdicts.
 The more money involved, the harder the insurance company will fight to avoid paying fair compensation.

-Our experienced lawyers at Winters & Yonker, P.A., handle complex personal injury cases every day.
+Our experienced personal injury lawyers at Winters & Yonker Personal Injury Lawyers, handle complex personal injury cases every day.
 That means we face off against these insurance companies on a regular basis.
 We understand the legal system, and we know when the insurance company is trying to trick you into accepting a lowball settlement.

 When you hire our firm, you’ll have an entire legal team to:

 - Investigate and determine who was responsible for your injuries

 - Gather evidence to support every aspect of your personal injury claim